How to respond to your food hygiene rating

 If you have made the improvements we suggested at our inspection, you can request a revisit.

-A requested revisit is a full inspection which will be carried out unannounced, within three months of receiving the request.
+• 'standard' requested FHRS revisit: this is a full inspection which will be carried out unannounced, within 12 weeks of the formal request and received payment.

 When completing the form you need to explain what you've done to address the issues from your last inspection.
 Include supporting evidence, like receipts or photos to show you've done the work.